Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

 ## TODO

 * Improve CSV cache to automatically remove csv files that do not match the year span, league span, etc
-* Update collect_lineup_pages to reflect the improvements made to the rest of the program.
-    * Project setting
-    * html script removal
-    * ArgParse cmd args
+* remove collect_lineup_pages.jl and make its functionality part of the main script using ArgParse commands